aws-samples/app-runner-short-clip-demo/README.md

 ### License

-This library is licensed under the MIT-0 License.
+This repository is licensed under the MIT-0 License.
 See the LICENSE file.